LeanneCodes/Home-ish/README.md

         * It takes no arguments.
         * This function contains 12 statements.
         * Cyclomatic complexity number for this function is 2.
+* MailChimp mc-validator.js is showing a 3rd party error and causing the website to not be as fast to load, as noted in lighthouse.
 * Heroku works correctly as planned across Google Chrome and Mozilla Firefox
   * Safari and Microsoft Edge do not load images that have this code as the source `{{ MEDIA_URL }}image_name.png`
 * Tested the Heroku program on iPhone 12 and Google Pixel 2